EcoStruxure/OLGA/README.md

-# OLGA: an Ontology Library GenerAtor
+# OLGA: an Ontology SDK

 ## Welcome !
 OLGA is a generic tool aiming to accelerate the adoption of [Standard W3C Semantic technology](https://www.w3.org/standards/semanticweb/) among developers.